deveasyclick/react-dashboard-layout-with-sidebar/README.md

 ## Image Handling Best Practices

-This section outlines the best practices for handling images in the Alyusroh Admin project.
+This section outlines the best practices for handling images in the this project.

 ### Image Components